ZachGeo/Automation-MobSF/README.md

 - **Option 2**: Command Line - Automatically.
   - Move your Sample into the directory `~/Automation-MobSF/APKs` & wait for the reports.

+---

 ## Remote tranfer samples to APKs directory, in order to start the static & dynamic analysis automatically.
 - `$ scp <your sample> zach@malwareandroid:~/Automation-MobSF/APKs/`
 - Password for zach@malwareandroid: `<password>`

+## Android Studio Emulator Info:
+- Start emulator in order to have a writable system image during your emulation session: `-writable-system`
+- Disable the Quick Boot and performs Cold Boot, without loading or saving the emulator state: `-no-snapshot`
+- Wipe Data from the emulator at start: `-wipe-data`
+- Find adb emulator name: `adb devices`
+- Stop Emulator: `adb -s <emulator adb name> emu kill`